Code-Institute-Submissions/ryan7984-portfolio1/README.md

 # cutmylawn.ie

-Cutmylawn.ie is a website for users in the need for someone to cut their lawn.
-Users of the website will be able to find the information thay need about the service being provided, a showcase of work the  fictitious business has carried out to date and will also be able to enter their contact information to recieve a quote.
+Cutmylawn.ie is a website for users in need for someone to cut their lawn.
+Users of the website will be able to find the information they need about the service being provided, a showcase of work the  fictitious business has carried out to date and will also be able to enter their contact information to receive a quote.
 The user also be able to interact with the website through google maps, detailing the location of the business and the also watch a youtube video providing information on a scarification service provided.

 ![Website screenshots on different device sizes such as monitor, phone and tablet](assets/images/readme-responsive-image.png)